I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything related to marketing.

 This is the exact problem that influencer marketing addresses.
 For example, if your product is an edible product and the target demographic is teens, you can hire a teen star (male or female) to endorse the product, and this will directly approach the exact audience that you target.

 In simple words, influencer marketing helps the brands to locate and directly advertise to their target audience.

-It is effective because it makes use of the sense of loyalty that a celebrity’s fans have for them.
-And this is exactly where it becomes tricky as well.
+It is useful because it makes use of the sense of loyalty that a celebrity’s fans have for them.
+And this is precisely where it becomes tricky as well.